 Welcome to The Birds of Lundy website

-The latest updates to the species accounts were posted in March 2015 and cover all records up to the end of 2014.
+The species accounts have been fully updated to the end of 2015.
 Click on Species Updates in the menu bar on the left-hand side of this page.
+The Breeding and Ringing pages have also been updated to the end of 2015.

-Updates to the end of 2016 will appear soon, based largely on records entered in the Lundy Field Society (LFS) Logbook (see below).
+Further updates, to the end of 2016, are currently (April 2017) in progress, based largely on records entered in the Lundy Field Society (LFS) Logbook (see below).

 Bird recording on Lundy